groue/GRMustache/Guides/filters.md

 **If your goal is to design templates that remain compatible with [other Mustache implementations](https://github.com/defunkt/mustache/wiki/Other-Mustache-implementations), do NOT use filters.**

+Instead, have a look at tag delegates, especially the [Tag Delegates as Cross-Platform Filters](delegates.md#tag-delegates-as-cross-platform-filters) section of the Tag Delegates Guide.

 Sample code
 -----------